 You’re invited!
-Join us in honoring the region of Bordeaux with a special collection of red and sweet wines up to 66% off featured in our Premium Selection.
-The Premium Bordeaux Event will be Tuesday, January 17.
-These curated wines are perfect for both an exploratory sipper and experienced collector!
+Join us in honoring the region of Bordeaux with a special collection of red wines up to 67% off featured in our Premium Wine Selection.
+The Premium Bordeaux Event will be Thursday, June 8.
+These curated wines are perfect for both an exploratory sipper and experienced wine collector!

 Read on to learn about the history of Bordeaux wines and what makes them so special, in addition to getting a sneak peek of some of the featured bottles from France’s most prominent wine appellations within Bordeaux.